sripberger/jpi-errors/README.md

 included in this package for this purpose:

 - `toObject`: Converts an error instance into a JSON-RPC Error object.
-- `fromObject`: Convers a JSON-RPC Error object to an error instance.
+- `fromObject`: Converts a JSON-RPC Error object to an error instance.

 `toObject` is used by Jpi itself, whereas clients will want to use `fromObject` to rebuild error structures built by Jpi.